read this first

 - Let me be clear from the beginning that the views and perspectives expressed here are solely that of my own and NOT of my family, friends, or employer.
 So please don't take your disagreements with what I express here out on them.

 - I reserve the right to express opinions AND emotions.
 Some people are uncomfortable with the latter but I've decided I can't really be honest without sharing both thought and passion.
 Be forewarned that while I do not intend to "curse like a sailor" on this website, I do use emotive language from time to time.
 I prefer honest, salty discourse over annoyingly polite, passive-aggressive rhetoric.

 - As far as my opinions, I also reserve the right to change them.
 So whether on this website or anywhere else, please know that I don't write or speak ex cathedra.
-Each piece reflects my thoughts on whatever it is I am talking about at the time it is published.
+Each piece reflects my understanding and opinion on whatever it is I am talking about at the time it is published.

 WHY should you take your PRECIOUS TIME TO engage with the content of this website?

 Aristotle suggested that persuasion occurs when the listener perceives that the speaker has character ("ethos"), passion ("pathos") and reason/logic ("logos").